 Save and Pin for Later

 Excited to try some of these dishes when you next visit Taiwan?
-Have this article on-hand ready for your trip, by pinning to it one of your foodie or travel Pinterest boards.
+Have this article on-hand ready for your trip, by pinning it on one of your foodie or travel Pinterest boards.

 Author: Vanessa Teng is a freelance writer and translator from Taiwan, who writes about travel, fashion, and languages for several websites.
 She is always planning her next adventure and enjoys telling the world more about Taiwan.